EducationalTestingService/rsmtool/doc/who.rst

 While she could use ``R``, ``SPSS`` or other tools to perform each of the RSMTool analyses individually and compile a report herself, RSMTool does all of this work for her with just a single command.
 Furthermore, the analyses included into the tool highlight educational measurement criteria important to building automated scoring models.
 If she wishes, she can conduct further exploratory analysis using ``R`` or ``SPSS`` by using the output of RSMTool as a starting point.

-Since RSMTool is designed to be customizable, the user can choose to either run all of the default analyses or select *only* the subset applicable to her particular study by changing the appropriate settings in a configuration file.
-Since the report is based on IPython notebooks, it can be easily customized.
-In addition, RSMTool provides explicit support for adding custom notebooks to the report, if the user has some analysis in mind that is not already provided via RSMTool.
+RSMTool is designed to be customizable:

+1. The user can choose to either run all of the default analyses or select *only* the subset applicable to her particular study by changing the appropriate settings in a configuration file.
+2. RSMTool provides explicit support for adding custom analyses to the report if the user has some analysis in mind that is not already provided by RSMTool.

-While training and evaluating a scoring model represents the default use case for RSMTool, it can do a lot more for :doc:`advanced users <advanced_usage>`.
+While training and evaluating a scoring model represents the most common use case for RSMTool, it can do a lot more for :doc:`advanced users <advanced_usage>` such as evaluating predictions obtained using an external scoring engine, generating predictions for new data, and comparing two different scoring models.